 2. See the most important things at a glance

-You can naturally make a computer file management system so fine that every folder will fit just a couple of files.
-But in terms of getting rid of the clutter, that won’t help very much.
+You can, ofcourse, make a computer file management system that ensures every folder consists of just a couple of files.
+But that won’t help you get rid of the clutter.

-You will want to see the most important things at the very first glance at your files.
-Those might be stuff like ongoing projects, different clients, your folder with sketches – it all depends on how you set up your system.
+You will want to see the most important things at first glance.
+This might be stuff like ongoing projects, different clients, your folder with sketches – it all depends on how you set up your system.

 But, remember to make the essentials visible right away.